MitPandya/ProjectManagementBot/BOT.md

 - None

 => Alternative Flows:
-- [E1] If no card exists matching the name, the user is shown the error message "No such card exists" and the bot closes the conversation.
+- [E1] If no card exists matching the name, the user is shown the error message "I couldn't find the card name <CARD_NAME> in your storyboard" and the bot closes the conversation.
 ```
 3. USE CASE 3 : Create weekly summary of completed and incomplete cards
 ```